toelt-llc/UNIPA-oranges/README.md

 H : pan the image
 R : selects the tool to create frames
 CTRL+R : duplicate the selected frame
-DELTE : delete the selected frame
+DELETE : delete the selected frame
 Sometimes a red frame appears (usually when a frame is selected and then H is pressed), click on R to remove it.

 # References